 Stingrays, sharks and sea turtles -oh my!

 The following day is just as swelteringly hot so we decide renting bikes from our hostel is the only way we can achieve exploring the island.
-We’re told by the hostel owner that there’s a beach at the most northern point of San Pedro, “It’s about an hour’s ride,” she tells us.
+We’re told by the hostel owner that there’s a secret beach of San Pedro, at the most northern point of the island.
+“It’s about an hour’s ride,” she tells us.
 It is not an hour’s ride.
-After at least and hour and a half cycling partially flooded dirt tracks through marshland we agree we’re completely lost, despite having a map given to us at the hostel.
-Neither of us has the energy to keep going, so we head back to a bar we passed along the way, for a well deserved beer.
+After at least an hour and a half cycling partially flooded dirt tracks through marshland, we agree we’re completely lost, despite having a map given to us at the hostel.
+Neither of us has the energy to keep going, so we head back to a bar we passed along the way, for a well-deserved beer.